01-edu/public/subjects/devops/deep-in-system/audit/README.md

 You can check the versions of the ubuntu server from here: https://ubuntu.com/download/server
 ###### Is the installed Linux distribution is Ubuntu server's latest LTS?
 ##### Check the VM disk and partitions
-You can check the VM disk and partitions with this command:
+Check the VM disk and partitions with this command:
 ```console
 user:~$ lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT /dev/sda
 NAME   FSTYPE SIZE MOUNTPOINT